 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See my disclosure page for more information)

 If you have read my book, Thrifty & Thriving: More Life For Less Money, you know that I have been practicing thrifty ways since my teenage years, with only a small bump in the road while I was dating this really cute guy in college that later became my husband.
 But once child number one was on the way, I returned to thrifty living and my husband willingly came along for the ride.

-Almost a quarter-century later, we have become thrifty ninjas–finding ways to save money on practically every purchase we make.
+A quarter-century later, plus a few years, we have become thrifty ninjas–finding ways to save money on practically every purchase we make.
 This list shares a lot of our favorite websites and apps for stretching our dollars further than some would deem possible.
 It also shares recent thrifty finds that we might not use ourselves but want to share with those who could benefit from the savings, or earning potential they offer.

 Apps That Save Me Money On My In-Store Purchases

 I have been using Ibotta for several years now and have earned dozens of gift cards.
 The app keeps getting better and better with each new update.
 It is good for so much more than saving money on groceries; they work with all types of businesses, both brick and mortar and online.
 Go here to sign up for Ibotta.

 Use my referral code RE9FU at sign-up and receive bonus points when you complete your first receipt.